Key tax factors for efficient cross-border business and investment involving United Kingdom.

 Corporation tax return to be filed within 12 months of the end of the accounting period.

-The standard UK corporate tax rate is 20 percent for the tax year beginning April 1, 2015.
-It will reduce to 19 percent from April 1, 2017.
+The standard UK corporate tax rate is 19 percent from April 1, 2017 (20 percent for the tax years beginning April 1, 2015 and April 1, 2016).
 It has also been announced that the rate will reduce to 17 percent from April 1, 2020.

 Generally, 20 percent on 'yearly' interest payments.
 Various exemptions including, in particular: interest paid by banks in the ordinary course of their business; interest payable on quoted Eurobonds (broadly, interest-bearing securities listed on a recognized stock exchange).
 Interest payments to an EU company are exempt if it is 'associated' with the paying company.
 Companies are associated for these purposes if one directly holds more than 25 percent of the capital or voting rights in the other, or if a third company directly holds more than 25 percent of the capital or voting power in both companies.
 If no exemption is available, tax treaties may provide for a reduced rate of withholding tax.